Apollys/TheLibraryOfLife/think_like_a_monk.md

 <br/>

 > No matter what you *think* your values are, your actions tell the real story.
-What we do with our spare time shows waht we value.
+What we do with our spare time shows what we value.
 For instance, you might put spending time with your family at the top of your list of values, but if you spend all your free time playing golf, your actions don't match your values, and you need to do some self-examination.
 >
 > [12]